Kiranravichandran/SeedShareBackend/test-network/README.md

 ## Podman

-*Note - podman support should be considered experimental but the following has been reported to work with podman 4.1.1 on Mac.
-If you wish to use podman a LinuxVM is recommended.*
+*Note - podman support should be considered experimental.
+There are issues with volume mounting on MacOS that prevent this working.
+If wish to use podman a LinuxVM is suggested.*

-Fabric's `install-fabric.sh` script has been enhanced to support using `podman` to pull down images and tag them rather than docker.
-The images are the same, just pulled differently.
-Simply specify the 'podman' argument when running the `install-fabric.sh` script.
+A copy of the `install_fabric.sh` script is in the `test-network` directory.
+This has been enhanced to support a `podman` argument; if used it will use the `podman` command to pull down images and tag them rather than docker.
+The images are the same, just pulled differently

-Similarly, the `network.sh` script has been enhanced so that it can use `podman` and `podman-compose` instead of docker.
-Just set the environment variable `CONTAINER_CLI` to `podman` before running the `network.sh` script:
+The `network.sh` script has been enhanced so that it can use `podman` and `podman-compose` instead of docker.
+Ensure that `CONTAINER_CLI` is set as below when running `network.sh` script.

 ```bash
 CONTAINER_CLI=podman ./network.sh up
 ````

 As there is no Docker-Daemon when using podman, only the `./network.sh deployCCAAS` command will work.
-Following the Chaincode-as-a-service Tutorial above should work.